Sort a Stack using Another Stack or using Recursion

 Solution approach 1: Sorting stack using a temporary stack

-Now one idea is clear: we need extra space to sort an stack.
-But the critical question is: why that extra space should be another stack?
-The answer is simple: during the push and pop operations from one stack to another, we need to maintain the order of elements.
-Think!
+One idea is clear: We need extra space to sort an stack.
+Now the critical question is: Why that extra space should be another stack?
+The answer is simple: Another extra stack will help us to maintain the order of elements during the push and pop operations.

 Solution idea

-When the current element is less than the top element of the temporary stack, we need to find its correct position to insert in the sorted order.
-For this, we pop all the elements from the temporary stack that are greater than the current element and place them into the input stack.
-Now we insert the current element into the temporary stack and push back all the previous popped elements from the input stack to the temp stack.
+To achieve this, we pop all elements from the temporary stack that are greater than 'x' and place them back into the input stack.
+Then, we insert element 'x' into the temporary stack and push back all the previously popped elements from the input stack into the temporary stack.

 Solution steps

-• While the input stack is not empty, we pop an element from the input stack and store it in variable topInputStack
+2. We run an outer while loop until input stack is empty.
+At each iteration: We pop an element from the input stack and store it in a variable currentElement.

 Solution code C++